clamsproject/aapb-annotations/repository_level_conventions.md

 The conventions for precision hold until new needs of the project are required.

 ## File Naming Conventions
-Batches should be named all in lower case in this format: `issue-number-identifiers.txt`.
+Batches should be named all in lower case in this format: `repoName-issueNumber(-identifier).txt` (parenthesis means optional parts).
-Where the issue number is the repository (usually [AAPB Collaborations Repo Issues](https://github.com/clamsproject/aapb-collaboration)) that is the discussion/documentation of how this batch was chosen and created.
-This includes an issue number.
+The `repoName-issueNumber` part points to a GitHub issue (usually on [AAPB Collaborations Repo Issues](https://github.com/clamsproject/aapb-collaboration)) that contains the discussion/documentation of how this batch was chosen and created.
-Any other identifiers come after this, and can be used to denote different batches created from the same issue.
+Any other `identifier`s come after this, and can be used to denote different batches created from the same issue.
+This will allow a family of batches stay together in usual "listing" operations in file systems.
-Because batches can be reused for disparate projects, identifiers should indicate some property about the GUIDs in that batch, as opposed to what happens to that batch during a project.
+Because batches can be reused for disparate projects, an identifier can indicate some property about the GUIDs in that batch, but should not indicate particularity of the annotation project that the batch was used.
 If no real discerning quality can be used as an identifier, use `abcd` lettering to denote numbering.
 Finally, the whole name of the batch should use lowercase and `-`dashes.